Advanced Dashboarding#

 or time using aDateRangeSlider

-) and then datashades itBuild a dashboard with multiple views of the data (e.g. longitude vs. latitude, magnitude vs. depth etc.) and cross-filters the data (see the Glaciers notebook for reference)
+) and then datashades itBuild a dashboard with multiple views of the data (e.g. longitude vs. latitude, magnitude vs. depth etc.) and cross-filters the data (see the Glaciers example for reference)

 Build a dashboard that allows you to select multiple earthquakes and compute (and display) statistics on them.